yuloh/blog/content/posts/how-php-environment-variables-actually-work.md

 ## Using Environment Variables For Application Config

-The [Twelve Factor App Methodology](https://www.12factor.net) popularized the idea of using environment variables to store configuration for software.
+The [Twelve-Factor App Methodology](https://www.12factor.net) popularized the idea of using environment variables to store configuration for software.
 Since then it's become the de facto standard, with first class support from web frameworks, cloud providers, and anything else you use to build software.

 There are some [major downsides](http://movingfast.io/articles/environment-variables-considered-harmful/), so please do your research before adopting them if you haven't already.
 If you are already using them read on to learn how to use them safely.